kos-lang/kos/doc/modules.md

 Class type class.

-Because `class` is a keyword, this class can only be referenced indirectly via the lang module, it cannot be referenced if it is imported directly into the current module.
+Because `class` is a keyword, this class can only be referenced indirectly via the base module, it cannot be referenced if it is imported directly into the current module.

 The argument is a class object which is returned by